sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/pipeline.md

 ### Example {#handlers-post-example}

-In the following example, an HTTP POST request is submitted to the `/sumo-logic-metrics-handlers` API endpoint to create the Sumo Logic metrics handler `sumologic_http_log_metrics_us1`.
+In the following example, an HTTP POST request is submitted to the `/sumo-logic-metrics-handlers` API endpoint to create the Sumo Logic metrics handler `sumologic_http_log_metrics_us1`:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X POST \